mongoosechen/interpretive-dynamics/articles/01-high-influence-dual-outcomes.md

 A critical feature of high-influence ideas is that negative outcomes often fail to return to the idea’s point of origin.

 Common mechanisms include:
-- domain separation (the harm occurs elsewhere)
+- domain separation (harms occur elsewhere)
 - symbolic elevation (the idea becomes non-revisable)
 - interpretive buffering (failures are reframed as implementation issues)